gpimblott/SRAM2114_Tester/README.md

-# 2114SRAMTester
+# 2114 SRAM Tester

-Tester for 2114 SRAM chips
+Tester for 2114 SRAM chips using an Arduino Nano

-2114 SRAM chips are used in the ZX81 they are 4096 bit chips arranged in 1024 rows of 4 bits.
-This tester code uses a Arduino to perform various tests on a 2114 chip to check that it is working.
+2114 SRAM chips are used in the ZX81, they are 4096 bit chips arranged in 1024 rows of 4 bits.
+This code uses a Arduino Nano to perform various tests on a 2114 chip to check that it is working.

 The wiring is outlined in the table below